nemixu/Milestone4/README.md

 <p>The wireframes for this project were created using <a href="https://balsamiq.com/" target="_blank">balsamiq</a>.
 This tool helped to devlop the wireframes in a quick and easy manner and had mutliple components ready to use to speed up the development process.
 Once all the wireframes were completed for mobile, tablet, desktop it was extremely easy to export the .png files in order to save for this project.</p>

 <p>The wireframes for this project can be found <a href="https://github.com/nemixu/Milestone4/tree/master/wireframes" target="_blank">here.</a></p>

+### Database Design:

+* During the development of DN fitness I worked with the standard sqlite3 database that is pre-installed with Django.
+* In the production version of DN fitness the database is utilizing PostgreSQL and is hosted and provided by Heroku.